Hydromorphone use while Breastfeeding

 Summary of Use during Lactation

 Limited data indicate that hydromorphone is excreted into breastmilk in small amounts.
-Maternal use of maximum doses of oral narcotics can cause infant drowsiness.
-Newborn infants seem to be particularly sensitive to the effects of even small dosages of narcotic analgesics, particularly in the first week of life.
-Once the mother's milk comes in, it is best to limit maternal intake of oral hydromorphone and to supplement analgesia with a nonnarcotic analgesic if necessary.
+Maternal use of oral narcotics during breastfeeding can cause infant drowsiness, central nervous system depression and even death.
+Newborn infants seem to be particularly sensitive to the effects of even small dosages of narcotic analgesics.
+Once the mother's milk comes in, it is best to provide pain control with a nonnarcotic analgesic and limit maternal intake of hydromorphone to a few days at a low dosage with close infant monitoring.
 If the baby shows signs of increased sleepiness (more than usual), difficulty breastfeeding, breathing difficulties, or limpness, a physician should be contacted immediately.